matiasvinicius/reddit-in-portuguese-etl/README.md

 # Reddit in portuguese (ETL)
 Backend server to extract, load and transform data of subreddits from Brazil and Portugal

-This project is developed in Django and its objective is to extract historical data from subreddits whose main language is Portuguese, and store this data in a Postgresql database hosted on Heroku.
+This project is developed in Django and its objective is to extract historical data from subreddits whose main language is Portuguese, and store this data in a Postgresql database hosted on Amazon Web Services.

 ![img](img/backend.png)